CaseyBennington/caseybennington.github.io/_portfolio/scavenger-mapper.md

 ## Summary

-This is an application for use during scavenger hunts.
+This is an application for you to use during scavenger hunts.
 It is a Google Maps based application.
-This app will allow you to enter your hint/clue street address or coordinate locations into the input box and have them placed on the map for easy tracking. ~~In the future~~, you ~~will~~ **__are__** even be able to track the distance between the locations and calculate the quickest route by distance.
+This app will allow you to enter your hints/clues street address or coordinate location into the input box and have them placed directly on the map for easy tracking. ~~In the future~~, you ~~will~~ **_are_** even be able to track the distance between the locations and calculate the quickest route by distance.

 To begin, simply start entering your locations in the Hints List input box.
-DO NOT use the '&' symbol for cross streets, use **__'and'__** instead.
+DO NOT use the '&' symbol for cross streets, use **_'and'_** instead.
 And most importantly, the more precise you are with your address, the more accurate the marker will be.
 Good Luck!

 ## Explanation